anya-decarlo/ucsf-datasci-223-25-winter-test-0-datasci223_assignment1/README.md

 Replace the "Part 1" section with:
 - A brief introduction about yourself (first name only)
 - What you're hoping to get out of this course
+- Topics you would like to see included
 - A musical recommendation and a link to something about it (song, album, artist)

 ### Part 2: Complete the email_hasher.py Script
 The email_hasher.py script should:
 1. Accept an email address as a command line argument
 2. Hash the email using the SHA-256 algorithm from the hashlib library
-3. Write the hash in hexadecimal format to a file named 'hash.email'
+3. Print the hash in hexadecimal format to stdout

 Example usage:
 ```
 python email_hasher.py "example@email.com"
 ```

-After running this command, a file named 'hash.email' should be created containing the SHA-256 hash of 'example@email.com' in hexadecimal format.
+After running this command, the script should print the SHA-256 hash of 'example@email.com' in hexadecimal format to the terminal.

+To complete the assignment, you need to redirect the output of the script to a file named 'hash.email'.
+The tests will check that this file exists and contains a valid hash.

 Your script must pass the automated tests:
 - It should handle command line arguments correctly
 - It should use the SHA-256 algorithm specifically
 - It should output the hash in hexadecimal format
-- It should create a file named 'hash.email' with the hash as content
+- The hash.email file should exist and contain a valid hash

 ### Example Solution Structure
 ```python